 11. Presentation / Exhibition

-It is intended that the winning, commended and other entries selected for exhibition may be exhibited at the 2020 RIAI Student Award Ceremony and Exhibition to take place in October 2020.
+It is intended that the winning, commended and other entries selected for exhibition may be exhibited at the 2021 RIAI Student Award Ceremony and Exhibition to take place at the RIAI Annual Conference.
 The exhibition of selected entries will clearly display the student’s name and their School of Architecture or Architectural Technology.
 The copyright of all prize entries for the purpose of publicity and exhibition rests with the RIAI.
 The copyright for all other purposes rests with the entrants.